ASchmidt1024/blank-ebook/blank.md

     <body class="<?php echo $active->alias . ' ' . $pageclass; ?>">

-Yikes!
-What is this?
-That doesn't look overly clear.
-Quite confusing, actually.
-But it does make sense.
-Let's start from the end: The variable `$pageclass`, which in the file is declared in logic.php (more on that later), the page class is generated.
-The page class is in the backend of Joomla!™, in each menu item to be specified in options and is quite handy for your own layouts.
+Let's start from the end: The variable `$pageclass` is declared in the file logic.php (more on that later).
+It is in the backend of Joomla!™, in each menu item to be specified in options and is quite handy for your own layouts.
 The variable `$active->alias` is the alias of each menu item displayed.

 ### Debug module